 Meet Mr. Sudhamay Das.
 When this 55 year old gentleman retired from his government job, little did he realize that within him lived a passionate doll maker.
 In his 10’ x 11’ workshop, a man infuses life into clay, a man sows seeds of expression into little loams of earth and a man, gives his creative indulgence, a professional virtue.
 While these dolls aren’t blessed with the gift of gab, yet they almost strike a conversation with their distinguished verve in expression.

 The craft of doll making is practiced by many ‘anonymous genius’ in Krishnanagar (Nadia district), West Bengal.
-Genius, because the ability to infuse details like delicacy of expression in miniature modeling isn’t mere creative flair.
+Genius, because the ability to infuse details like delicacy of expression in miniature modeling (Krishnanagar dolls) isn’t mere creative flair.
 Anonymous because well…we hadn’t heard of it until this post came along!

 A skill that has almost 250 years of inspiring history to it, Krishnanagar dolls have come a long way as an art that carries the wisdom of generations with it and yet represents a unique breakaway from the traditional form.